d5/tengo/docs/interoperability.md

 _, err := s.Run() // compile error
 ```

+Note that when a script is being added to another script as a module (via `Script.AddModule`), it does not inherit the disabled builtin function list from the main script.

 #### Script.DisableStdModule(name string)

 DisableStdModule disables a [standard library](https://github.com/d5/tengo/blob/master/docs/stdlib.md) module.
 Compile will report a compile-time error if the code tries to import the module with the given name.